All Episodes

 An Apple MacBook laptop and thumb drive that contained Hillary Clinton's email archives was lost, so the FBI never examined that.

-Thirteen Hillary Clinton personal mobile devices were lost, discarded, or destroyed with a hammer, so the FBI clearly didn't examine those.
+13 Hillary Clinton personal mobile devices were lost, discarded, or destroyed with a hammer, so the FBI clearly didn't examine those.

 Various server backups were deleted over time, so the FBI didn't examine that.

-Copies of her emails on the laptops of both of her lawyers, Sherra Mills and Harold Mills, uh, and Heather Samuelson were wiped clean with bleach bits, so the FBI didn't review that.
+After the State Department and my colleague Mr. Gowdy here notified Ms. Clinton that her records would be sought by the Benghazi Committee, copies of her emails on the laptops of both of her lawyers, Sherry Mills and Harold Mills, and Heather Samuelson, were wiped clean with bleach bit, so the FBI didn't review that.

 And also after the subpoena, backups of the Platte River server were manually deleted.

-Now, director, hopefully that list is substantially accurate because it comes from your own documents.
+Now, Director, hopefully that list is substantially accurate because it comes from your own documents.

-My question to you is this any one of those in that very, very long list to me says obstruction of justice.
+My question to you is this: any one of those in that very, very long list to me says obstruction of justice.

-Collectively, they scream up obstruction of justice.
+Collectively, they scream obstruction of justice.

-All right, 25 well, 24 now till the top of the hour.
+Well, 24 now till the top of the hour.

 That was Congressman Ratcliffe.

-I think one of the most concise, hardest hitting takedowns of Hillary Clinton and obstruction of justice I've ever seen in my entire life or heard in my entire life.
+I think one of the most concise, hardest-hitting takedowns of Hillary Clinton and obstruction of justice I've ever seen in my entire life or heard in my entire life.

 There is a video of it.